This post may contain affiliate links. You can read my full affiliate disclosure here

 Teach them that having things requires effort by having them earn and care for things given to them.
 No one got a silver coin for doing nothing.

 Entitlement doesn’t look good on anybody.
 I think two mistaken beliefs from the world that drive entitlement in children.

 - The more wealth I have, the more valuable I am.

 - I can’t get things for myself, so the only way to get what I want is to demand it.

 Remind your kids that they are valuable for who they are, not what they have.
 And don’t show favoritism towards the wealthy (James 2:1-13).

 Empower your kids to provide for themselves at every opportunity.
 Do they want a new toy?
 Offer them the opportunity to earn it.

 I know I mentioned it above, but it bears repeating.
 There are times when life will appear unfair.

 But God doesn’t give in to our comparisons or surrender to our sense of fairness, but because He is generous and knows what we need and when we need it.
-Our sense of what’s “fair” is almost always rooted in comparison, but we truly don’t ever know the whole story of someone else’s life.God doesn't give under compulsion, but because He is generous.
+Most often, our sense of what’s “fair” is rooted in comparison of what we think someone else has.
+Truthfully, we don’t ever know the whole story of what’s going on in someone else’s life.God doesn't give under compulsion, but because He is generous.
 Click To Tweet

 And so we should do the same with our children.
 Don’t worry about satisfying their sense of what’s fair, don’t even pretend to.
 It rewards complaint and entitlement.